syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 These may include translating the user's request into the Operator's expected document, injecting custom configuration, sending requests to internal APIs to verify permissions, scanning images for vulnerabilities, etc.
-* In the Promise, list those steps in the `xaasRequuestPipeline`.
+* In the Promise, list those steps in the `xaasRequestPipeline`.
 * Install the Promise on your Platform Cluster, where Kratix is installed.

 ### Platform User Journey